F1 Championship 2026 Betting Preview: Predictions, Odds, & Best Bets

 F1 World Constructors’ Championship Winner Odds

-As preseason testing continues, Mercedes (+120) tops the 2026 F1 Constructors’ Championship odds at Lucky Rebel.
-Those odds give Toto Wolff’s team a 45.6% implied chance of claiming their first title since 2021, and their first without Lewis Hamilton.
+With the second week of testing wrapped up in Bahrain, Mercedes (+120) remains atop the 2026 F1 Constructors’ Championship odds at Lucky Rebel.
+Those odds give Toto Wolff’s team a 45.5% implied chance of claiming their first title since 2021, and their first without Lewis Hamilton.
+Mercedes’ championship odds have held at +120 after they entered pre-season testing with the same odds.

-From there, the odds lengthen significantly.
-Red Bull sits at +800, underscoring the sense that 2026 is shaping up as a two-team fight between Wolff and Brown.
+Red Bull sits at +700, underscoring how difficult it’s going to be for Laurent Mekies in his first full season as team principal.
 Max Verstappen will need meaningful support from young teammate Isack Hadjar, and bettors are far from convinced he’ll get it.

 You can find updated F1 World Championship betting odds at Lucky Rebel by navigating to All Sports > Motor Sports > F1 Futures.